TwistedB/KRT-Engine/README.md

-better save system that doesn't break when new variables are added better options/pause system improved music system built in dialogue system with language support (90% finished) built in achievement system epic camera over screen shake and screen flash built in event system for story progression
+better save system that doesn't break when new variables are added better options/pause system improved music system built in dialogue system with language support built in achievement system ported epic camera over screen shake and screen flash built in event system for story progression